confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 ksqlDB enables grouping records that have the same key for stateful operations, like joins, into *windows*.
-You specify a retention period for the window, and this retention period controls how long ksqlDB waits for out-of-order and late-arriving records.
+You specify a retention period for the window, and this retention period controls how long ksqlDB waits for out-of-order and out-of-order records.
 If a record arrives after the window's retention period has passed, the record is discarded and isn't processed in that window.